siberoloji/siberoloji.github.io/content/en/blog/Useful Apps/2024-09-21-pcmanfm-a-lightweight-and-versatile-file-manager-for-linux.md

 To get the most out of PCManFM, consider exploring its configuration options.
-You can access these by navigating to Edit &gt; Preferences in the PCManFM menu.
+You can access these by navigating to Edit > Preferences in the PCManFM menu.
 Some key areas to customize include:

 * General settings: Adjust behavior for new windows, tabs, and file operations.